-If you arrive by rail, bus or coach, you can use one of our Assistance Points at the station to call for assistance.
+If you arrive by rail, bus or coach, you can use one of the Assistance Points at the station to call for assistance.
 A member of airport staff will be available to assist you where needed.

 If you require specific help getting to the airport, one option could be to book a dedicated taxi service such as the one below: